microsoft/vcpkg-docs/vcpkg/concepts/glossary.md

 A package manager such as apt-get designed to be used with a particular platform such as Linux, or brew for MacOS.
-System package managers install packages and libraries system wide, instead of for a particular project.
+System package managers install packages and libraries system wide, rather than for a particular project.

 ## T

 ### Triplet

-A set of properties or script applied to all libraries before vcpkg builds, essentially a profile.
-A triplet specifies the linkage type, build flags, and other options that affect how a package is built and installed.
+A set of properties or script used to describe a target or host environment, which affects how vcpkg builds a library.
+The triplet specifies linkage type, build flags, and other options that affect how a package is built and installed.

 See [triplet documentation](../concepts/triplets.md) to learn more.